Prevention of Corruption Act, 1988: (v) Forfeiture of Property

 The new Section 18A also introduces a provision for special courts to confiscate and attach the property acquired through corrupt practices.

 (vi) Time Frame for Trial

 To ensure speedy justice, the Amendment Act now prescribes that the courts shall endeavor to complete the trial within 2 (two) years.
 This period can be extended by 6 (six) months at a time and up to a maximum of 4 (four) years in aggregate subject to proper reasons for the same being recorded.

 (vii) Enhancement of Punishment

 Punishment has been increased from a minimum imprisonment term of 6 (six) months to 3 (three) years, and from a maximum of 5 (five) years to 7 (seven) years, with or without fine.

+Enforcement

+The Prevention of Corruption Act is enforced mainly by the Central Bureau of Investigation (CBI) at the central level and Vigilance / Anti-Corruption Bureaus (ACBs) at the state level.
+In some states, the enforcement is carried out by the Lokayukta Police, which is the investigation wing of the Lokayukta.
+Cases are tried in special courts to ensure speedy trials.
+The Central Vigilance Commission (CVC) supervises corruption investigations involving central government officials.

+Prosecution of serving public servants requires prior government sanction, which has been criticized for causing delays.
+Despite a strong legal framework, enforcement faces challenges such as procedural delays, limited resources, and political interference.

+The Kerala High Court has held that the State Anti-Corruption Bureau (ACB), being a specially constituted agency to investigate bribery, corruption, and misconduct under the Prevention of Corruption Act, is fully empowered to investigate corruption offenses occurring within the state, whether committed by Central Government employees or State Government employees.

 Prominent cases

 2G Spectrum Case

 The telecom spectrum, which is allotted to private players through the spectrum auction, was allotted by the UPA government at throwaway prices to companies through corrupt and illegal means.
 On 21 December 2017, the special court in New Delhi after thorough examination of the case and hearing what the CBI had to say, acquitted all accused in the 2G spectrum case including prime accused A Raja and Kanimozhi.
 The court ruled that this case was baseless.